-Of all the islands south of Australia and New Zealand, the Chatham Islands are unique as the only group to have permanent human settlement.
+Of all the islands in the antipodes south of Australia and New Zealand, the Chatham Islands are unique as the only group to have permanent human settlement.
 The impact of people on the endemic flora and fauna has been huge.
 Many species have been lost and habitat altered, but what remains is unique and subject to some incredible conservation efforts.

 Experience this destination by expedition cruising with Heritage Expeditions on the following departures:

 The Chatham Islands are located at the eastern extension of the Chatham Rise which runs due west towards New Zealand and which together with Campbell Plateau, the Lord Howe Rise, Norfolk Rise and Three Kings Rise, is considered to be part of the ancient supercontinent Gondwanaland.

 The islands are the only part of the Chatham Rise above sea level.
 This results in part from block faulting initiated about 100 million years ago and exposing older rocks of which the basement rock, Chatham Schist is the oldest and in part results from repeated episodes of basaltic volcanism in the last 80 million years.
 Different formations of limestone and other associated sedimentary rocks indicate episodes and prolonged histories of marine submergence and emergence.
 This has largely been due to sealevel changes associated with the ice ages and from the late Pliocene era (2 million years ago) through the Pleistocene to the present.